piebrary/greenlanceV2/documentation/index.md

 ### Create Repository<a name="create-repository"></a>
 The PieBrary Github repository serves as a basis for any new PieBrary derived project.
-It can be used to easily jumpstart a new repository but required some important steps.
+It can be used to easily jumpstart a new repository but requires some important steps.
+- 1: Copy PieBrary to linux with `git clone git@github.com:piebrary/piebrary`
+- 2: Create a new repository in target account on Github website
+- 3: In local folder run `git remote set-url --push origin git@github.com/[account]/[repository]`
+- 4: Run `git push` to push the repository contents to the new folder in Github

 ## Git<a name="git"></a>